Charging Your Tesla

 Tesla-supplied cables have a button for both opening the flap, and unlocking the charger before removal.
 Third-party cables don’t have this button, but you can just push on the flap to open the motorised ones once you’ve unlocked the car (or you can open it from the charging screen in the car).

-This single connector is able to connect to single or 3-phase AC from standard sockets or various types of dedicated charger, to a Tesla Supercharger, a CCS2 connector (natively for Model 3, or via an adapter for S/X).
-Model S and X can connect to a CHAdeMO DC charger with an adapter.
+This single connector is able to connect to single or 3-phase AC from standard sockets or various types of dedicated charger, to a Tesla Supercharger, a CCS2 connector (natively for Model 3, or via an adaptor for S/X).
+Model S and X can connect to a CHAdeMO DC charger with an adaptor.
 We’ll cover the differences later.

-If you only plan to charge at home, from household plugs and from Superchargers, you don’t need to buy anything, as you get cables for those with your Tesla.
+If you only plan to charge at home, from household plugs and from Superchargers, you don’t need to buy anything, as you get a Univeral Mobile Charger ("UMC" see next paragraph) with your Tesla.
 If you plan to travel further afield, or would like to be able to use the full range of charging infrastructure, you may wish to buy some extras.

-This cable is actually a chargepoint that you can carry around.
-It comes with a standard 10A, 240V plug in Australia, and this will give you 2kW – it’s great for overnight stays where there is no other infrastructure, and will roughly give you 1/3 of your battery back overnight.
+This cable is actually a chargepoint (referred to as an "EVSE", Electric Vehicle Supply Equipment) that you can carry around.
+It comes with a standard 10A (and a 15A for Model 3), 240V plug in Australia, and this will give you 2kW – it’s great for overnight stays where there is no other infrastructure, and will roughly give you 1/3 of your battery back overnight.

 Regardless of the version you have, the UMC can be fitted with different ends, or “tails” – the Gen1 comes with a 10A (2kW) tail only, but the Gen2 comes with both a 10A (2kW) and 15A (3kW) tail.
 Both of these can be supplemented with additional tails that allow you to connect to Australian 3-phase connectors allowing for up to 7kW on Gen2 (32A/single phase) or 11kW on Gen1 (16A/3-phase).